 ● Spring 2015 first release

 The Apple Watch launched in the spring of 2015 with three distinct models, several bands, and software that emphasized communication.
-Only one of those, bands, remains a key part of the lineup today.
-Apple has since evolved the wearable into a device centered around movement, with communication playing a secondary role.
+Only one of those elements, bands, remains a key part of the lineup today.
+Apple has since evolved the wearable into a device centered around fitness, with communication playing a secondary role.

 Apple Watch Features

-The Apple Watch has seen a few design changes over the years, but all have shared similar design characteristics.
-The Apple Watch runs watchOS, an operating system built specifically for the tiny watch screen and limited interaction capability.
-The Digital Crown, changeable watch bands, and an OLED screen are present throughout each generation.
+The Apple Watch has seen a few design changes over the years, but all have shared similar characteristics.
+The device runs watchOS, an operating system built specifically for the tiny watch screen.
+The Digital Crown, changeable watch bands, and an OLED screen have persisted throughout each generation.

-The Apple Watch bands use a simple hook and sliding mechanism to attach and secure the band in place.
-Apple offers a range of bands as a first-party retailer, but third-party manufacturers can make custom bands using Apple's template.
+Bands use a simple hook and sliding mechanism to attach and secure the band in place.
+Apple offers a range of bands, but third-party manufacturers also make custom bands using Apple's template.
 Similar to the era of iPod cases, then iPhone cases, watch bands have exploded into their own micro-business.

-Every generation has used the same band latches and sizes, even when moving to a larger display in the fourth-generation as it did not change the physical body size.
-A pair of small buttons on either side of the casing can be depressed to release a band and change it out with ease.
+Every generation has used the same band latches and sizes.
+This continued even when the device moved to a larger display in the fourth generation because the watch's physical size did not change.
+Pressing one of the buttons on either side of the casing releases the band.

-Apple often introduces new colors and designs for existing watch bands, but the company rarely brings about new designs or materials.
+Apple often introduces new colors and designs for existing watch bands, but it rarely brings about new designs or materials.
 In 2020, Apple announced a line of "Solo" bands without a fastener.
 Apple designed these bands to stretch over the hand.
 Users must therefore order them to size.

-The Digital Crown is based on a conventional crown a person uses to set the time on an analog watch.
-Apple set out to re-create this type of analog control for the digital era, and invented the Digital Crown.
-It is mounted on conductive liquid metal, allowing the crown to turn without the need for more complex wiring for signals.
+The Digital Crown is based on conventional time-setting crowns from analog watches.
+Apple set out to re-create this type of analog control for the digital era, leading to the Digital Crown.
+It rests on conductive liquid metal, allowing the crown to turn without the need for more complex wiring for signals.

-The Digital Crown acts as a home button.
-It also acts as a scroll-wheel for navigation.
-A long press will invoke Siri, and a double press will open the last app.
+The Digital Crown acts as a home button and a scroll-wheel for navigation.
+A long press will invoke Siri, and a double press will switch back to the last app.

 Embedded in the flat side of the crown is a conductive plate.
-This is used to complete the circuit from wrist to finger during an ECG on Apple Watch Series 4 and later.
-You can perform the measurement using the ECG app that is installed by default.
+It serves as part of the circuit from wrist to finger during an ECG on Apple Watch Series 4 and later.
+You can perform the measurement using the ECG app that is pre-installed on the device.

 Each generation of Apple Watch includes various technologies targeting activity monitoring.
 The heart-rate sensor and accelerometer both track movement and activity throughout the day.
 Apple Health's Activity Rings display daily progress for three goals: a target exercise goal, calories burned, and hours where a user has gotten up to move.

 Apple Watch allows users to share their activity rings between themselves inside the Activity app.
-This app will give users medals based on continued habits and closing their rings, and it can even let users challenge each other.
+This app gives users medals based on continued habits and closing of rings.
+It also includes a social aspect, allowing users to challenge each other.
 One initiative called "Apple Watch Connected" allows gyms to reward their members based on Activity app performance.

-Family Setup lets a Family Group organizer set up a cellular Apple Watch for a family member who does not have a dedicated iPhone.
+Family Setup lets a Family Group organizer set up a cellular Apple Watch for a family member without a dedicated iPhone.
 Children in the household get their own phone number for each Watch, allowing them to keep in touch even if the kids don't have phones.

 Family Setup lets parents specify with which contacts children can communicate.
-Parents can also get automatic location notifications, so they can keep tabs on where their family is.
-Kids can use their Apple Watch to track activity.
+It can give parents automatic location notifications, so they can keep tabs on where their family is.
+Kids can also use their wearable to track activity.